slime-systems/slime-document--support/docs/guides.md

 cd "$CLONE_TO/examples/hello"
 ~~~

-It is assumed you have nodejs and npm installed on the machine.
-You can try running the example right away.
+Assuming you have Node.js and npm installed, proceed to run the example:

 ~~~sh
 npm install && npm start
 ~~~

-If you get something similar to
+If you encounter an error similar to the following JSON response:

 ~~~json
 {